English (ENG)

 ENG 311.
 Literary Study and Research.
 4 Hours.

 For undergraduate majors early in their study.
 Introduction to basic bibliographic tools and critical perspectives on the study of literature and the major issues and controversies in the profession.
 Student portfolios and other means of assessment will be explained and initiated.
 ENG 311 constitutes the English program's assessment in the major at the entry level.
-Course Information: Prerequisite: C or better in ENG 201 or ENG 301.
+Course Information: Prerequisites: C or better in ENG 201 or ENG 301.
 Restricted to ENG majors.

 ENG 320.
 Topics in World Literature I. 3 Hours.